-Melbourne Australia will be hosting the event in October 2017.
+Melbourne Australia hosted the event in October 2017 and Manchester UK will be hosting the event in 2018.

 - Peer to peer exchange – provides regular opportunities for members to meet, network and exchange knowledge.
 This includes CEO, CFO, Operations Managers and Development & Asset Managers Roundtables and Communities of Practice for Disability Housing, People and Culture, Compliance, Non-Executive Directors and Aggregated Capital Raising.

 - Annual Exchange – the annual exchange is open to non-executive directors, executives and staff of Members and provides a forum for focused exchange on issues relevant to Members

 - Annual awards are an integral part of the annual exchange and recognise achievements of Members and their staff

 - Access to the International Housing Partnership and associated activities